UltraFuzz: Towards Resource-saving in Distributed Fuzzing: Evaluation

 \section{Evaluation}

-In this section, we evaluate UniFuzz from aspects including path coverage, acceleration efficiency, the capability of exposing crashes, and synchronization overhead.
+In this section, we evaluate UltraFuzz with real-world experiments, aiming to answer the following research questions: (1) Whether the techniques adopted in UltraFuzz are effective in resource-saving?
+(2) What can we benefit from resource-saving in distributed fuzzing?

-\textbf{Target Programs.} We select 12 real-word programs from Google fuzzer-test-suite and other papers, which are shown in Table \ref{table:config}.
-The programs we select are relatively large, facilitating the comparison of different tools in large-scale parallel fuzzing before coverage saturation.
-The types of file formats handled by these programs are plentiful, including ELF, MP4, TIFF, and PDF.
+\textbf{Target Programs.} We used 16 widely adopted real-world programs to run the tests, as shown in Table \ref{table:config}.
+To facilitate the comparison of different tools in large-scale parallel fuzzing before coverage saturation occurs, we only select programs that are relatively large.
+For programs from the Google Fuzzer-test-suite, we use the initial seeds from the test suite as the initial seeds.
+For the rest programs, we use seeds in the \texttt{testcase} directory provided by AFL as the initial seeds.

-\textbf{Compared tools.} Among the known parallel fuzzers listed in Table~\ref{table:lists}, most are uncomparable due to various reasons.
-AFL-P~\cite{AFL1}, PAFL~\cite{PAFL}, and EnFuzz~\cite{enfuzz} are limited to single-machine mode.
-EnFuzz~\cite{enfuzz} and disfuzz~\cite{disafl} are unworkable.
-Roving~\cite{roving} crashes during execution.
-PAFL~\cite{PAFL} is close-sourced.
-Clusterfuzz~\cite{cluster} cannot provide status data (e.g., paths or seeds) to conduct a comparison.
-To conduct a relatively fair comparison, we select AFL as a baseline and self-implement PAFL and EnFuzz to conduct a comparison.
-However, since PAFL and EnFuzz cannot support multi-machine mode, we propose a criterion called \textit{computation resource}, which is the product of computing cores and testing hours.
-We define one unit of computation resource as a core multiplied by an hour.
-In this way, for tools that do not support multi-machine mode, when testing cores beyond a single machine, we extend the fuzzing time to compensate the cores.
-For example, a 128-core test can be equally replaced by a 16-core machine running for 8 hours.
+\textbf{Compared tools.} To thoroughly evaluate the performance of UltraFuzz, we choose to compare UltraFuzz with AFL, PAFL, EnFuzz, and AFL-P. We select AFL as the baseline.
+For tools that do not support the inter-machine mode, such as AFL-P, PAFL, and EnFuzz, we virtually expand the experiment scale by extending the test time.
+We propose a criterion called \textit{computing resource}, which is the product of computing cores and testing hours.
+We define one unit of computing resource as a core multiplied by an hour.
+In this way, for tools that do not support inter-machine mode, such as AFL, when the requested testing cores are beyond a single machine, we extend the fuzzing time to compensate for the cores.
+For example, a 128-core 1-hour test can be equally replaced by a 16-core machine running for 8 hours.
+To fairly evaluate the influence caused by inter-machine communication, we also include the machine number when physically expanding the experiment scale.
+Namely, the machine number should be the experiment scale divided by 16 (for a 32-core machine, we only use half the cores to avoid potential resource interference).
+For example, for testing that requires 128 cores, we use 8 machines with each machine contributing 16 cores.
+Specifically, the tests of UltraFuzz are physically expanded on machines with 16 cores occupied, and the tests of the rest tools are virtually expanded.